Hydroponics is a process that uses mineral-enriched water to provide plants with their nutrients.

 In hydroculture, nutrients dissolve into the solution and are absorbed through the roots via osmosis.
 Because no soil is present, hydroponics can be used with almost any crop production.

-There are five major types of nutrient solution methods used in hydroponic systems:
+There are six major types of nutrient solution methods used in hydroponic systems:

 - EBB and flow system (flood and drain)